viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow.md

 Let's go to a tensor of rank zero.
 A scalar.

-Everybody knows the derivation of $x^{2}+1& we all know the chain rule and the basic patterns of building a derivation.
+Everybody knows the derivation of $x^{2}+1$ we all know the chain rule and the basic patterns of building a derivation.
+Python for example is unaware of this principle unfortunally.

 ### Advanced Features